BitcoinDesign/Guide/guide/contribute/contribute.md

 # Contribute to the Guide

 People around the internet build and shape the Bitcoin Design Guide every day.
-You can be the part of our open-community too!
+You can be the part of our open community too!

 This page shows you how to get involved and start contributing.